National Assessment Program

 Principles for National Online Assessment

-At the 30 July SCSEEC meeting, Ministers agreed to guiding principles for national online assessment.
-The principles provide strategic direction to ACARA for online delivery of NAPLAN, which is provisionally targeted to commence in 2016, pending careful examination of transition issues.
-This follows SCSEEC’s previous commitment to trial an electronic onscreen delivery platform for National Assessment Program -Civics and Citizenship (NAP-CC) in 2013.
+At the 30 July 2013 SCSEEC (from 1 July 2014 known as Education Council) meeting, ministers agreed to guiding principles for national online assessment.
+The principles provide strategic direction to ACARA for online delivery of NAPLAN.

 - support quality teaching and learning;

 - deliver better national and assessment information; and

 - broaden the curriculum coverage of assessments.

 Improvements to the quality and nature of performance information at the national, state and territory levels are anticipated.
 However, the main benefits in moving to national online assessment should be experienced by students, teachers and parents.
 A national online assessment capability will enhance the NAP and will provide the opportunity to deliver new, flexible, optional, high quality assessments that support learning.